What Is a Parlay & How Do Parlay Bets Work? [Video]

 If you have more than two wagers on your parlay simple convert the odds for each and include it in the final multiplication.

-NFL betting is a booming industry, especially as more eyes become glued to more games each week.
+NFL betting is booming, especially as more eyes become glued to more games each week.
 The big reason for the growing number of viewers tracking each game has to do with the evolution of fantasy league play.
 With more people following more games each week, the spillover to traditional sports gambling is inevitable.

 There is a misconception in the gambling world that parlay bets, especially in football, are suckers bets.
 Take it from us, this is not the case.
 It’s more a matter of knowing the details of each scenario and doing your homework.